Big Sky Country

 Our Animal's Story

-We have three pronghorn on exhibit.
-They are extremely tame, sometimes even running to greet naturalists when they see them getting close to the exhibit.
-They were all hand-raised at their previous facilities.
-Buddy is a male and was born at Assiniboine Park Zoo in Winnipeg, Canada, on June 3, 2012.
-He arrived at our zoo on October 2, 2013.
-Izzy is a doe and was born June 23, 2014.
+We have two female pronghorns on exhibit.
+They are extremely tame, sometimes even running to greet the keepers when they see them getting close to the exhibit.
+They were both hand-raised at their previous facilities.
+Izzy was born June 23, 2014.
 She arrived at our zoo on October 23, 2014.
 Sage is our second doe and her birthdate is June 14, 2015.
 She arrived at our zoo on October 16, 2015.
 Both does were born at Bear Country USA in South Dakota.